Arihant25/beginner-python-projects/README.md

 - fizzbuzz - Solves the FizzBuzz game
 - password-generator - Generates a unique password every time!
 - hangman2 - Updated Hangman with more words and added ASCII art!
+- prime - Checks if a given number is a prime number